wodenx/Bodiless-JS/packages/bodiless-organisms/doc/MainMenu.md

  - `asSimpleMenuBase` - A Bodiless HOC generator that creates a basic structure of the Simple Menu.
 It may serve as a base for various views on the Menu data, including a site's main menu, a burger menu, and breadcrumbs.
  - `withSimpleMenuDesign` - Applies the specified design to the main menu and all submenus.
- - `asSimpleMenu` - Applies base Simple Menu styles responsible for the menu layout and behavior.
+ - `asSimpleMenuTopNav` - Applies base Simple Top Menu styles responsible for the menu layout and behavior.
  - `asMenuLink` - A helper HOC to create an editable `MenuLink` which supports an Active Page via Design API.

 ### Simple Menu Structure